Disasters

 Bhopal: The Night the Gas Leaked

-A cost-cutting shutdown let dozens of tons of toxic gas escape over a sleeping Indian city, the deadliest industrial disaster ever recorded.
+A cost-cutting shutdown caused the Bhopal gas leak, releasing dozens of tons of toxic gas over a sleeping Indian city in the deadliest industrial disaster ever recorded.

 The Boston Molasses Flood: When a Tank of Syrup Killed 21 People

-A steel tank burst in Boston's North End on January 15, 1919, sending a 15-foot wave of molasses at 35 mph through the streets, killing 21.
+The Boston Molasses Flood began when a steel tank burst in the North End on January 15, 1919, sending a 15-foot wave of syrup at 35 mph, killing 21.

-A flawed safety test met a reactor design flaw the operators were never told about.
-The result: the worst nuclear disaster in history.
+The Chernobyl disaster began when a flawed safety test met a reactor design flaw operators were never told about, causing the worst nuclear accident in history.

 The Halifax Explosion: The Blast That Flattened a City